EliteEagle77/intro-git-workshop/4-fork.md

 - Check the contents of the repo `ls`

-- Open the file `attendees.txt` and add a your name and email id, `Harshad hnalla@redhat.com`
+- Open the file `attendees.txt` and add a your name and email id, `Harsh hmutha31@bu.edu`

 - Save the file.